CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

 #### <span>Router Flag</span>

-The router flag (R-bit) is used in:
+The router flag (R-bit) is used in following scenarios:

-  - A centralized VXLAN routing configuration with a gateway router.
+  - In a centralized VXLAN routing configuration with a gateway router.

-  - A layer 2 switch deployment with ARP/ND suppression.
+  - In a layer 2 switch deployment with ARP/ND suppression.

 When the MAC/IP (type-2) route contains the IPv6-MAC pair and the R-bit is set, the route belongs to a router.
 If the R-bit is set to zero, the